 Reliability—

 The degree to which scores/results of an assessment and pass/fail outcomes on an examination are replicable or repeatable across forms, administrations, or raters.
-The degree to which the results of an assessment are free of measurement error.
+The degree to which scores are consistent, reproducible, and free from random measurement error across forms, administrations, or raters.

 Renew/Renewal—